marko-grub/candidate-repo/README.md

 _Importance_ filtering out the middleman and people that don't know how to code

 b) Coding Interview and Search Engine Usage
 There will be 4 tasks ahead of you.
+Don't worry this is not 'leetcode' or 'adventcode'

-1. TASK1 is very simple
+1. TASK_1 is very simple
-2. Task2 is simple
+2. TASK_2 is simple
-3. Task is standard and you need to use some of the libraries that we use in our projects
+3. TASK_3 is standard and you need to use libraries that are in the repository
-4. Task is a bit more complex and you need to use some of the libraries that you'll installing by yourself
+4. TASK_4 is a bit more complex and you need to use extral library that will be presented to you and make it work

+- You can use external resources for **TAKS 3** and **TAKS 4** (Google, StackOverflow, Search Engine of your choice)
+- 🛑 Chat-GPT-3 IS NOT ALLOWED !!
+Github Copilot is not allowed! 🛑

 _Importance_